The Top 7 Outcome Measures and 3 Measurement Essentials

 Readmission following hospitalization is a common outcome measure.
 Readmission is costly (and often preventable).
 For example, MultiCare Health System reduced pneumonia readmissions by 23 percent by building evidence-based order sets, assigning a team of social workers to improve patient follow-up and communication, and deploying an analytics application to provide near real-time feedback on compliance and performance while offering a single view of patient-specific data (medication, readmission histories, etc.) across multiple visits and care settings.

-- HAIs are caused by viral, bacterial, and fungal pathogens.
-For example, Texas Children’s identified evidence-based bundles to reduce HAIs in children through their partnership with the Solutions for Patient Safety National Children’s Network.
-Using an enterprise data warehouse (EDW) and analytics applications to identify vulnerable patients and monitor clinicians’ compliance with best-practice bundles, Texas Children’s decreased HAIs by 35 percent.
+- HAIs—caused by viral, bacterial, and fungal pathogens.
+For example, Texas Children’s Hospital identified evidence-based bundles to reduce HAIs in children through their partnership with the Solutions for Patient Safety National Children’s Network.
+Using an enterprise data warehouse (EDW) and analytics applications to identify vulnerable patients and monitor clinicians’ compliance with best practice bundles, Texas Children’s Hospital decreased HAIs by 35 percent.

 #4: Patient Experience

-Patient-reported experience measures (PREMs) fall within the patient experience outcome measure category.
-According to the Agency for Clinical Innovation (ACI), PREMs “assess the patient’s experience and perception of their health care.
+Patient-reported outcome measures (PROMs) fall within the patient experience outcome measure category.
+According to the Agency for Clinical Innovation (ACI), PROMs “assess the patient’s experience and perception of their health care.
 This information can provide a more realistic gauge of patient satisfaction as well as real-time information for local service improvement and to enable a more rapid response to identified issues.”
 For example, a patient might be asked to complete a satisfaction survey (on a scale of 1-5) about the care they received.